|Course Dates||Meeting Times||Status||Instructor(s)||CRN||Registration|

 This course is designed specifically for English Language Learners interested in further developing their English skills in a challenging college-level academic setting.

 Public Speaking in the American University Experience is a highly interactive course which prepares pre-college students to best present themselves.
 By developing skills in argumentation, interviewing, and formal multimedia presentations, students strengthen their understanding of and confidence in the rigorous oral communication demands of university-level classroom participation.
 Because participating in the American university classroom requires more than just being present; students will engage in close analysis of cultural communicative practices to develop public speaking skills across a variety of genres, including evidence-based oral argumentation, interviewing, elevator pitches, and formal multimedia presentations.
 In addition to numerous presentation exercises, students will learn to give and receive critical feedback regarding persuasive communication techniques.

 Does the thought of public speaking make you sweat?
-Or do you enjoy giving a speech but want to sharpen your argumentation skills?
+Do you enjoy giving a speech but want to sharpen your argumentation skills?
 Have you noticed “participation” is often a feature of American university syllabi?
 This course is uniquely designed to foster public speaking confidence for active classroom engagement.

 Public Speaking in the American University Experience prepares pre-college students for the rigorous communicative demands of university-level classroom participation.
 Through analysis of American rhetorical style, students will sharpen public speaking skills across a variety of genres, including evidence-based oral argumentation, interviewing, elevator pitches, and formal multimedia presentations.
 Students will consider audience engagement through intonation, pitch, gesticulation, and the dramatic arc of powerful storytelling while also learning to give and receive critical feedback through peer and individual coaching.